-1. Flights are Being Cancelled
+1. Flights Are Being Cancelled

 The polar vortex is forcing almost 2,000 flights to be canceled across the country, including 1,400 that were bound for Chicago's O'Hare and Midway airports.
-Flightaware reports that last Tuesday, over 1,800 flights were canceled, including 500 destined for or taking off from Chicago.
-It's best just to hunker down and keep in contact with your airline to determine whether you will be able to make it the cities affected.
+FlightAware reports that last Tuesday, over 1,800 flights were canceled, including 500 destined for or taking off from Chicago.
+It's best just to hunker down and keep in contact with your airline to determine whether you will be able to make it to the cities affected.

 © 2019 Lawrence